 Generally speaking, an

 .htaccess file is commonly used to improve search engine optimization.
-The use of 301 redirects to guide search engines toward a content’s new location or URL is the chief responsibility of the
+The use of 301 redirects to guide search engines toward a page’s new location or URL is the chief responsibility of the

 .htaccess file and the brief lines of code that it contains.

 .htaccess file is also closely associated with the modern permalink structure that dominates content management systems like WordPress.
 Before URL rewriting become popular, pages and posts would be found at links like the following:

 .htaccess file is used to “rewrite” the URL, it uses things like the post’s date, time, category, tags, and other information, to generate a series of readable links with words — rather than numbers — forming the URL.
 That leads to permalinks like the following example: